 - 5. Eat at Big Pink – A Retro Diner Experience

-- 6. Admire the South Beach Art Deco architecture
+- 6. South Beach Art Deco District

 - 7. The Bass Miami – Contemporary Art in a Historic Setting